Infant and toddler safety: Furniture

 Toddlers typically enjoy climbing up things with steps.
 This includes furniture.
 Heavy furniture in the home is often not secured to the wall.
 These pieces of furniture can include bookcases and dressers that can weigh hundreds of pounds.
+Child nursery equipment injuries most often occur due to falls, entrapment, suffocation, strangulation, burns, and cuts or bruises.
 Heavy objects like televisions that are on the furniture can also fall onto the child.
-If the toddler climbs up the furniture it is likely to fall onto the child.
+If the toddler climbs up the furniture, it is likely to fall onto the child.
 This has resulted in the deaths and injuries of children.
-Even if the children appears uninjured, it is possible that internal injuries have occurred with serious consequences.
+Even if the children appear uninjured, it is possible that internal injuries have occurred with serious consequences.
 Often these injuries are not apparent to caregivers and as a consequence treatment can be delayed.
 Serious head injuries have also occurred.

-Caregivers can prevent accidents related to furniture by securing the furniture to the wall.
-Placing heavier objects into the lowest drawers.
-Not placing toys on top of the furniture.
-Constantly monitoring the activities of the toddler.
-Putting drawer stops onto the drawers to prevent the toddler from opening the drawer.
-Mount flat-screen televisions out-of-reach and onto the wall.
+Toy defects

+Design and manufacturing defects in toys can pose significant safety risks, contributing to a substantial number of emergency room visits for toy-related injuries among children.
+In 2022, children's products accounted for 100 recalls—the highest number recorded since 2013—and represented approximately 34% of all consumer product recalls that year.

 Lead poisoning

-No safe levels of lead in the body of a child is considered safe and can cause problems for the rest of their life.
+Unsafe levels of lead in the body of a child can cause problems for the rest of their life.
 Children living in low-income families are more likely to have levels of lead in their bodies.
 Questions regarding the testing procedures have been called into question.
 Children are at greater risk as they are more likely to put objects in their mouth such as those that contain lead paint and absorb a greater proportion of the lead that they eat.
 Treatment is available but prevention is better.

-Sleep

-Bumper pads installed in cribs have been improved so that an infant cannot get caught between the pad and the bars of the crib.

-However, new guidelines advise against them since they pose suffocation hazard.